 General liability insurance for independent contractors

-General liability insurance provides coverage for customer injuries, customer property damage, and lawsuits related to both.
-It’s usually the first policy small business owners purchase because they often need it to sign commercial leases and client contracts.
+- This policy provides coverage for customer injuries, customer property damage, and lawsuits related to both.
+It's usually the first policy small business owners purchase because they often need it to sign commercial leases and client contracts.

 Why does an independent contractor need general liability insurance?

 Like any other small business owner, independent contractors can be sued and held liable for damages.
 General liability insurance is essential for independent contractors because:

 It protects you and your business.
 Independent contractors have the same legal obligations and liability exposures as larger firms.
 They can be sued for damaging client property, causing bodily harm, or advertising injury.
 General liability insurance helps cover legal fees and damages resulting from a lawsuit.

 Your clients want you to have it.
 Your clients may require you to have general liability insurance before they sign a contract with you.
 Without this insurance, they could be held responsible for alleged wrongdoing or accidents caused by you or your work.

 It may be required by law.
 Certain industries, such as construction, require independent contractors to carry general liability coverage.
 Most often, it’s best for both you and your client to obtain separate general liability insurance policies.

 Can an independent contractor be held liable for damages?

 Independent contractors can be sued and held liable for damages, just like other small business owners.
 Without insurance, you would have to pay out of pocket to defend yourself in court and also pay for damages.
 With a general liability insurance policy, those expenses are covered.

 Different industries bring different risks.
 A 1099 worker hired to design a web page faces significantly different risks than one hired to remodel a bathroom.
 For example, the web designer is more likely to run into copyright infringement issues, while the remodeler faces the risk of potential injury to the homeowner.
 General liability insurance addresses both issues.